-The prefixes discrete, parameter, constant of a component declaration are called variability prefixes and define in which situation the variable values of a component are initialized (see section 8.5 and section 8.6) and when they are changed in transient analysis (= solution of initial value problem of the hybrid DAE):
+The prefixes discrete, parameter, constant of a component declaration are called variability prefixes and define in which situation the variable values of a component are initialized (see section 8.5 and section 8.6) and when they are changed during simulation:

-- A variable vc declared with constant prefix remains constant during transient analysis, with a value that is unaffected by the initialization problem.
-This is called a constant, or constant variable. - A variable vc declared with the parameter prefix remains constant during transient analysis, with a value determined by the initialization problem.
+- A variable vc declared with constant prefix remains constant during simulation, with a value that is unaffected even by the initialization problem.
+This is called a constant, or constant variable. - A variable vc declared with the parameter prefix has a value determined at initialization, and keeps that value during the entire simulation.
+Thus it is known and non-changing during transient analysis.
 This is called a parameter, or parameter variable.